 - a university faculty practice corporation duly incorporated pursuant to the not-for-profit corporation law;

-- an institution of higher education authorized to provide a program leading to licensure in a profession defined under article 131 (medicine), 139 (nursing), 153 (psychology), 154 (social work) or 163 (mental health practitioners) of this title, to the extent that the scope of such services is limited to the services authorized to be provided within such registered program;
+- an institution of higher education authorized to provide a program leading to licensure in a profession defined under article 131 (medicine), 139 (nursing), 153 (psychology), 154 (social work), 163 (mental health practitioners) or 167 (applied behavior analysis) of Title VIII, to the extent that the scope of such services is limited to the services authorized to be provided within such registered program;

 - an institution of higher education providing counseling only to the students, staff, or family members of students and staff of such institution;